VincentSaelzler/cookbook/_posts/2023-11-19-mashed-potatoes.md

 ## Try next time
 - use less cream and butter next time
 - maybe add some herbs
+- use the whole 1.5kg bag to make about 2L

 ## Output
 ➡️ Just over 1L